 So what will it cost?
 As a guideline, there is a minimum charge of £90, which includes handling charges and the first hour of technician's labour, but not parts, return carriage or VAT.
 Parts are charged according to our Parts Price List, which can be supplied on request.
 Additional hours are charged at £60 or a fraction thereof.

 How long will it take?
-In practice we find that mixers are usually returned within ten days of receipt.
-But, exceptionally, lack of feedback from the customer or other peculiar circumstances may lead to this period being exceeded, as will the volume of mixers received for service and repair.
+In practice we find that simple repairs are usually returned within ten days of receipt.
+Complex repairs or faults of an intermittent nature may lead to this period being exceeded, as will the volume of mixers received for service and repair.

 What guarantee is offered?
 Our repairs are guaranteed as to materials and workmanship for a period of three months.
 This warranty cannot of course extend to the mixer as a whole, but only to the work undertaken.
 However mixers leaving our repair facility do so with a clean bill of health and a full report on the work carried out.

 How to pay?
 Mixers being returned by broadcasters, hire companies and others who have established credit facilities with us should ensure they are accompanied by an official order to avoid delays.
 Those without such facilities will be asked to pay for repairs before the mixer is returned, which is usually accomplished by credit card.